It’s Pure & Crafted SA Festival 2017 this weekend. Let’s revisit 2016…

 Pure & Crafted SA Festival 2016 was two-day music, motorcycle and new heritage festival held at the Ground venue in Muldersdrift on 26 and 27 November 2016 and is inspired by the German Pure & Crafted festival.

 I was lucky enough to win two weekend pass tickets (YAY!) so I was super excited.
-However, from what I saw, it was expected to be a motorcycle festival so I wasn’t too sure on what to expect and went into it a bit sceptical; but, boy, did it surprise me!
+However, from what I saw, it seemed to be a motorcycle festival so I wasn’t too sure on what to expect and went into it a bit sceptical; but, boy, did it surprise me!

 The event was held at Ground venue in Muldersdrift – a bit far out but I absolutely love just getting out of the hustle and bustle of the city so that was a plus for me.
-Although mostly full when we got there, there was still ample parking as well as security on-site.
+Although it mostly full when we got there, there was still ample parking as well as security on-site.
 The checking in process was quick, easy and well-controlled (at least when we got there).
-Only downer when walking in was the hay and sand at the entrance, especially after it rained on day 1.
+Only downer when walking in, was the hay and sand at the entrance, especially after it rained on day 1.

 The event organisers made good use of all the plot space.
-Although the different sections were quite spread out, whatever was happening at one section didn’t interfere with what was happening at another- total thumbs up!
+Although the different sections were quite spread out, whatever was happening at one section didn’t interfere with what was happening at another – total thumbs up!